AWSMiranda/cdk-serverless-demo/README.md

 While typing the properties of the table, show that some of them are required and some are optional.
 If you use autocomplete features of the IDE, you can also highlight all the possible values that developers can see right in the IDE, without going to the browser and search in the documentation.
 Build the project again with `npm run build` and compile to CloudFormation with `cdk synth`.
-This will show the audience the output of the project.
+This will show the CloudFormation template output of the CDK stack.
-Now we are ready to deploy
+Now we are ready to deploy:

 ```
 cdk deploy
 ```

-Open the console to show the table with the same values has been created in the AWS Account.
+Open the AWS console to show that the table has been created with the same values in the AWS Account.
 Show the table name, the partitionKey and the billing settings `PAY_PER_REQUEST`.

-We will create a Lambda function.
-Create a folder `lambda` in the project root directory and add a javascript file `createUser.js`:
+Now create a Lambda function.
+First, create a folder `lambda` in the project root directory and add a javascript file `createUser.js`:

 ```
 mkdir lambda